AlonsoLi/General-Insurance-Actuarial-Reporting-System/README.md

 # General-Insurance-Reporting-System
 A base structure for GI reporting, with Python + SQL + Power BI

-There are four key steps in my work:
+There are four key steps in GI reporting work:
 1. Collect data
 2. Calculate
 3. Save results